Settled Nomad

 Is Antigua and Barbuda a cash or card country?

-Antigua and Barbuda runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Eastern Caribbean Dollar at the start of each week to avoid repeat ATM trips.
+Antigua and Barbuda runs on both cash and cards.
+Cards work in larger venues; keep Eastern Caribbean Dollar on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Antigua and Barbuda affect my banking setup?
+Does triggering tax residency in Antigua and Barbuda affect my banking?

-Tax residency in Antigua and Barbuda is triggered at 183 days in the relevant period.
+Tax residency in Antigua and Barbuda triggers at 183 days.
 Antigua and Barbuda has zero personal income tax, zero capital gains tax, and zero inheritance tax.
 Triggering 183-day residency creates no local tax liability on foreign income.
 For US citizens, FEIE qualification still requires the standard tests on the US side.
 For non-US passports, Antigua is structurally tax-neutral on remote income — and the 2-year NDR permit term makes it one of the easier Caribbean bases to commit to.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad